Louis François de Pourtalès

 Louis François de Pourtalès (4 March 1824 – 18 July 1880) was a Franco-American naturalist, born at Neuchâtel, Switzerland.

 Early life and education

-Pourtales was born on 4 March 1824 and regarded as a Swiss representative of an old family with linage in France, Prussia, and Bohemia.
+Pourtales was born on 4 March 1824 and regarded as a Swiss representative of an old family with lineage in France, Prussia, and Bohemia.
 After the death of his father, he succeeded to the title of Count and inherited a fortune that enabled his scientific pursuits.

 He was educated as an engineer.
 He was regarded as an expert in mathematics, physics and zoology, and had interest in literature, poetry and history.

 Death

 Pourtales died on 18 July 1880 from an unspecified "obscure internal disease".

 Career

 Pourtales was a pupil of Louis Agassiz, whom he accompanied in 1840 on glacial expeditions in the Alps and, in 1847, followed Agassiz to immigrate into the United States.
-In 1848, he entered government service with the Coast Survey and became profoundly interested in the deep sea.
+In 1848, he entered government service with the United States Coast Survey and became profoundly interested in the deep sea.
 He made some of the first observations of the deep sea bottom and of globigerina.
 In 1851 he assisted in the triangulation of the Florida Reef, and from 1854 until his resignation in 1873 had special charge of the office and field work of the tidal department of the Coast Survey.

 In 1873 he became custodian of the Harvard Museum of Comparative Zoology, in which he had previously been assistant in zoology.
-He was later appointed Keeper of the Museum of Comparative Zoology, and worked closely with the curator Alexander Agassiz.
+He was later appointed Keeper of the Museum of Comparative Zoology and worked closely with the curator Alexander Agassiz.
 L. Agassiz attempted to get him a professorship.

-In 1871, Pourtalès published one of his most famous works, Deep Sea Corals based on his memoirs as the first in the United States to undertake deep-sea dredging with USC&GS George S. Blake, and was an authority on marine zoology.
+In 1871, Pourtalès published one of his most famous works, Deep Sea Corals based on his memoirs as the first in the United States to undertake deep-sea dredging with USC&GS George S. Blake and was an authority on marine zoology.
 A second memoir was published on the results of the Hassler Expedition.

 Pourtalès' last work was a report on the Florida Reef.